sonic-net/SONiC/doc/MSTP/MSTP.md

 MSTP reduces convergence time compared to STP.
 When a network topology change occurs, only the affected MSTI needs to reconverge, minimizing the impact on the entire network.

-# Understanding MSTP: IST, CIST, MSTIs, MST Regions, Vlan to MSTI mapping
+# Understanding MSTP: IST, CIST, CST, MST Regions, MSTIs, VLAN to MSTI Mapping

+Before diving into the specific terms related to Multiple Spanning Tree Protocol (MSTP), it's important to first define the concept of an MST region.
+The following definitions outline the key components of MSTP, starting with the MST region.

+1. **MST Regions**: An MST region is a group of interconnected bridges that share the same MST configuration, including the MST configuration name, revision number, and VLAN-to-instance mappings.

-1. Default Internal Spanning Tree (IST): An internal spanning tree (IST) is a spanning tree that runs in an MST region.
+2. **Default Internal Spanning Tree (IST)**: An internal spanning tree (IST) is a spanning tree that runs in an MST region.
 It is also called MSTI 0, a special MSTI to which all VLANs are mapped by default.

-1. Common Spanning Tree (CST): The common spanning tree (CST) is a single spanning tree that connects all MST regions in a switched network.
+3. **Common Spanning Tree (CST)**: The common spanning tree (CST) is a single spanning tree that connects all MST regions in a switched network.

-1. Common and Internal Spanning Tree (CIST): The common and internal spanning tree (CIST) is a single spanning tree that connects all devices in a switched network.
+4. **Common and Internal Spanning Tree (CIST)**: The common and internal spanning tree (CIST) is a single spanning tree that connects all devices in a switched network.
 It consists of the ISTs in all MST regions and the CST.

-1. MST Instances (MSTIs): MSTP divides the network into multiple regions, each containing several MSTIs.
+5. **MST Instances (MSTIs)**: MSTP divides the network into multiple regions, each containing several MSTIs.
 Each MSTI operates independently, allowing for efficient use of network resources and optimized load balancing across different VLANs.

-1. MST Regions:  An MST region is a group of interconnected bridges that share the same MST configuration, including the MST configuration name, revision number, and VLAN-to-instance mappings
+# MSTP Advantages

-1. VLAN-to-MSTI Mapping: MSTP maps VLANs to specific MSTIs using a VLAN mapping table.
+1. **VLAN-to-MSTI Mapping**: MSTP maps VLANs to specific MSTIs using a VLAN mapping table.
 This mapping ensures that traffic within a VLAN follows the corresponding MSTI, optimizing the network path and improving performance.

+2. **Traffic Load Sharing and Link Level Redundancy**: By effectively utilizing VLAN-to-MSTI mapping, MSTP can facilitate traffic load sharing across multiple links and provide redundancy at the link level.
+This helps in balancing the traffic load and enhances overall network resilience.

-1. Optimized Bandwidth: By mapping VLANs to specific MSTIs, MSTP ensures that network paths are used efficiently, reducing link blocking and optimizing bandwidth usage
+3. **Optimized Bandwidth**: MSTP ensures that network paths are used efficiently, reducing link blocking and optimizing bandwidth usage.
+This results in improved performance for data transmission across the network.

-#### MSTP Operation
+# MSTP Operation

-MST BPDUs: MSTP uses Multiple Spanning Tree Bridge Protocol Data Units (MST BPDUs) to exchange information between switches.
+1. **MST BPDUs**: MSTP uses Multiple Spanning Tree Bridge Protocol Data Units (MST BPDUs) to exchange information between switches.
 These BPDUs contain information about the MSTI and VLAN mappings, ensuring consistent spanning tree calculations across the network.

-MSTP calculates spanning trees on the basis of Multiple Spanning Tree Bridge Protocol Data Units (MST BPDUs).
+MSTP calculates spanning trees based on MST BPDUs.

+2. **MSTP BPDUs Characteristics**: MSTP BPDUs, which utilize the IEEE Reserved Multicast MAC address, are untagged.
+This is in contrast to PVST BPDUs.
+Additionally, MSTP BPDUs are backward compatible with legacy STP, RSTP, and PVST+/RPVST+ BPDUs.

+3. **Config Digest**: A hash of MSTP-VLAN mapping knows as 'config digest' is carried in the BPDUs, coupled with region name and the revision number, determines the same/different MST region of the sending switch.

 <div align="center">
 <img src="images/MSTP_BPDU.png" alt="MSTP BPDU">